glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 Also, there exist many IDEs such as [Spyder](https://www.spyder-ide.org/) or [PyCharm](https://www.jetbrains.com/pycharm/) that could be used **CAREFULLY**.

 ### Python
 We recommend you to install [Anaconda](https://docs.anaconda.com/anaconda/install/).
-It allows you to manage many environments, with different Python versions and dependencies.
+It allows you to manage many environments, with distinct Python versions and dependencies.

 For Windows users, Anaconda comes with the *Anaconda prompt* that will be used as a terminal to execute Python code.